DH Forum 2019

 Julian Chambliss (Professor of English, Michigan State University)

-Denisa Kera (Marie Curie research felow, University of Salamanca)
+Denisa Kera (Marie Curie research fellow, University of Salamanca)

-The Digital Humanities Forum 2019, presented by the Institute for Digital Research in the Humanities (IDRH), will take place in Lawrence, KS, October 3-4, 2019 at the Burge Union (1565 Irving Hill Rd, Lawrence, KS 66045) at the University of Kansas.
-Registration will open August 1st, 2019.
+The Digital Humanities Forum 2019, presented by the Institute for Digital Research in the Humanities (IDRH), will take place in Lawrence, KS, October 3-4, 2019 (with pre- and post-conference workshops on October 2 & 5) at the Burge Union at the University of Kansas.

 Code of Conduct